 Introduce tools that can help you be more efficient

 Sales tools are an indispensable part of an outbound prospecting strategy.
 Your sales process can benefit from having help and by choosing the right help you can make your efforts more streamlined, giving you more time to invest in your interactions and closing the deals.
+Outbound lead gen tools can enhance your prospecting efforts.
+These tools help you identify and engage potential leads through various channels.
+By using these tools, you can automate lead generation, gather insights about your prospects, and improve the efficiency of your outreach.

 - CRM – this should be a staple of every sales team.
 Just like a recruiter CRM works for maintaining productive workflow for companies, a sales CRM saves your time and helps you track customer interactions, get actionable information based on earlier engagements and provide all-around support through all of the phases of sale.